omegas82128/Aikino/README.md

 All posters are provided by [TMDb](https://www.themoviedb.org/).
 If you have a poster that you want to add, and it follows TMDb guidelines, you can upload on TMDb and access it through Aikino.

 #### Can I use Aikino to create and apply an icon from a poster that I have?
 Yes you can.
 Just turn on Local Posters feature from settings.
-After that posters in the folder you opened will display with posters provided by the app for icon creation.
+After that posters in the folder you opened will display, along with posters provided by the app, for icon creation.
 (It is turned on by default)

 ## Credits
 Aikino uses the following APIs: